andersonmiranda-com/automation-chain-go/README.md

-# LangChain Go - Motivational Content Pipeline
+# Automation Chain Go

-A modular Go application that generates motivational content using OpenAI and publishes it to Telegram channels using a flexible, n8n-like pipeline architecture.
+A modular Go application that automates content generation and publishing using a flexible n8n-like pipeline architecture.
+It allows you to create customizable automation chains that connect different services and APIs to automate complex workflows.

 ## 🏗️ Architecture Overview

-The application uses a **modular node-based architecture** similar to n8n, allowing you to create reusable and configurable pipelines:
+The application uses a **modular node-based architecture** similar to n8n, allowing you to create reusable and configurable automation chains:

-- **TextGeneratorNode**: Generates motivational content using OpenAI
-- **TelegramPublisherNode**: Publishes messages to Telegram channels
+- **Input Nodes**: Capture data from external sources (APIs, databases, files)
+- **Processing Nodes**: Transform and analyze data (AI, formatting, validation)
+- **Output Nodes**: Publish content to different platforms (social media, APIs)
-- **Pipeline**: Orchestrates node execution in sequence
+- **Pipeline**: Orchestrates sequential node execution
 - **PipelineBuilder**: Constructs pipelines from JSON configuration

 ## 🚀 Quick Start